When you own a zero-turn, you’re most likely going to run into a time when the mower won’t start.

 A good ignition key switch will measure resistance near 0 ohms.
 A bad ignition key switch will measure infinite resistance and will need to be replaced.

-SOLUTION: Replace the ignition switch if bad.
+SOLUTION: Replace the ignition switch if it is bad.

-14. Bad Starter Solenoid on a John Deere Zero Turn
+14. Bad Starter Solenoid

 A lawn mower solenoid is an electromagnetic switch that is like an on-off switch that actuates the starter motor to turn over the engine.
 A click or hum when turning your ignition key is an indication to check your solenoid.

 Another indication your solenoid may be bad is when a wire attached to your solenoid gets hot and begins to smoke or melt.